20 Creative Ingredients You Can Add to a Holiday Turkey

 Thanksgiving dinner is, without a doubt, the most-anticipated meal in America each year.
 However, when it comes to the supposed star of the show, the Thanksgiving turkey, many of us have to suffer through boring birds time and time again.
 It's time to spice things up with some creative turkey ideas!

 Even after what seems like an eternity cooking, your average Thanksgiving turkey can turn out drier than a British comedy.

 Luckily, you don't need to fill up on sides or prepared food to have a halfway decent Thanksgiving meal.
-These easy-to-execute turkey tips will make your whole meal easier and more enjoyable.
+These easy-to-execute creative turkey ideas will make your whole meal easier and more enjoyable.

 Bring on the beer